thomashoullier/lz77/README.md

 This is a Lempel-Ziv77 [1] compression encoder/decoder for use in a deflate encoder/decoder [2].
 LZ77 is also called LZ1 [3].

+The system and package are called `lz77`.

+## Scope
+`lz77` is able to translate messages between an uncompressed representation (*eg.* `#(0 0 0 0 1 2 3 4 1 2 3 5 4)`) and an intermediate LZ77-compressed
+representation of the data in *literals* and *triplets* (*eg.*
+`#(1 2 3 4 5 4)` for literals and `#(#(4 1 0) #(3 4 8))` for literals).
+I
+refer to the triplets as *length-distance-position* triplets (see below).

+It is up to the user of `lz77` to make use of the intermediate LZ77-compressed message to write compressed data, in any way the user likes.
+Deflate [2] provides a way of encoding compressed data using the output of `lz77`.

+It is my intention to use the present package in deflate.
+Consequently, the choice of encoder implementation is chosen for the package to work well while remaining simple in a deflate implementation.

 ## Exported functions
 ### Encoder
 * **make-lz77-encoder** *&key* window-size min-string-len max-string-len =>
   lz77-encoder-instance

 Instantiate a lz77-encoder.
 With:
 * *window-size*: The size of the encoding sliding window (also called dictionary in [4]).
 The default is **32768** = 2^15, which is the value used in deflate [2].
 * *min-string-len*: The minimum length of encoded strings.
 Repeating strings strictly below this length will be encoded as literals.
 The default is **3**, as in deflate.
 * *max-string-len*: The maximum length of encoded strings.
 Repeatings strings strictly above this length will be encoded in multiple parts of length equal to or below *max-string-len*.
 The default is **258**, as in deflate.

 * **encode** lz77-encoder-instance uncompressed => (literals triplets)

 Encode a message using an instance of lz77-encoder.
 With:
 * *lz77-encoder-instance*: An instance of lz77-encoder.
 * *uncompressed*: A vector of fixnums representing the symbols of the message to encode.
 * *literals*: Vector of fixnums that were encoded as literals.
 * *triplets*: A vector of triplets elements.
 Each triplet is a vector of three elements, these elements being:
   * length: The length of the matching string to repeat while decoding.
   * distance: The distance between the current decoding position and the beginning of the matching string.
 A distance of 1 refers to the symbol just before the current decoding position.
   * position: The position in the uncompressed message at which the string recopy must intervene.

 ### Decoder
 * **make-lz77-decoder** *&key* window-size => lz77-decoder-instance

 Instantiate a lz77-decoder.
 With:
 * *window-size*: The size of the sliding window keeping track of the decoded symbols preceding the current decoding position.
 Default is **32768**.

 * **decode** lz77-decoder-instance literals triplets => decoded